leosantos2003/Language-Games/README.md

 This project consists of demonstrating some of the main concepts created by the philosopher Ludwig Wittgenstein in his book *Philosophical Investigations (1953)*.

 To demonstrate the computationally applicable nature of these concepts, two agents were created and subjected to the Q-Learning reinforcement learning algorithm, resulting in different reactions to the same inputs.
-This procedure will serve as a basis for demonstrating the following Wittgensteinian concepts: language games and their multiplicity, the example of builders, the meaning of language as use, and language learning as training.
+This procedure will serve as a basis for demonstrating the following Wittgensteinian concepts: the primitive language of builders, language games and their multiplicity, the meaning of language as use, and language learning as training.

 ## Theoretical foundation